 The bad news: failure to register your property can result in fines of up to 5,000 euro to you, the landlord.

-More bad news, I think the Spanish government is looking to go after landlords and ensure that they are tax compliant and this is the first step along the way.
+More bad news, we think the Spanish government is looking to go after landlords and ensure that they are tax compliant and this is the first step along the way.
 Currently most landlords pay their non resident tax in Spain and pay tax on their rental income in their country of origin.
 This is no longer sufficient and they now need to pay income tax here or at the very least declare it.
-Income tax on Spanish rental income is not the subject of this post but it’s important to know the rules – please contact us on email@example.com if you require more information.
+Income tax on Spanish rental income is not the subject of this post but it’s important to know the rules.

 The registration process is free.
 However, the form itself is long and complicated and guess what…. in Spanish!